Frequently Asked Questions

 What happens if I do not get selected this year?

-If you do not get selected this year and you qualify then your records will be kept on a waiting list for the next available space.
+If you do not get selected this year, yet are eligible to join, then your records will be kept on a waiting list for the next available space.
 We will contact you as space opens.

 Is Upward Bound successful?

 YES!
-88% of Upward Bound graduates have entered post-secondary education.
-TRIO program research shows that Upward Bound students are four times more likely to earn a college degree than students from similar backgrounds who do not participate in the program.
+88% of Upward Bound graduates have started college.
+Plus, Upward Bound students are four times more likely to earn a college degree than students from similar backgrounds who do not participate in the program.